Agent Skills: Skill purpose

 Description

-These are basic principles for conducting research for business, economic, and operational modeling, forecasting, benchmarking, and other business-analysis information-gathering tasks.
+Follow this basic principles while conducting research for business, economics, and operational modeling, forecasting, benchmarking, and other business-analysis information-gathering tasks.

-A model in enterprise is a simplified representation of a real-world process, developed to solve a specific business problem and support a decision.
+A model represents a real-world process, developed to solve a specific business problem and support a decision

-• Use MECE (Mutually Exclusive, Collectively Exhaustive): ensure categories do not overlap (exclusive) and cover all possibilities (exhaustive).
-Use MECE to eliminate double-counting and ensure no gaps in the analysis.
+• Use MECE (Mutually Exclusive, Collectively Exhaustive): ensure categories do not overlap (exclusive) and cover all possibilities (exhaustive); eliminate double-counting and ensure no gaps in the analysis

 1. Inputs: